snltd/SexyMF/tests/README.md

 It also requires you have the right users set up with the right authorizations, and that your SexyMF user has the privileges to run all operations.

+Some of the non-destructive tests query the SSH service, but most tests operate on a dummy `stest` service.
+The manifest is in the `manifest` directory, and it has to be in your repository.